phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

         PHPWRITE("\n", 1);
     }

-On request startup, we tell the compiler to generate some extended informations into the OPArray it's going to create.
+On request startup, we tell the compiler to generate some extended information into the OPArray it's going to create.
 The flag for that is ``ZEND_COMPILE_EXTENDED_INFO``.
-Extended informations are VM OPCode hooks, that is the compiler will generate a special OPCode before every function is called, and after every function call is finished.
+Extended information are VM OPCode hooks, that is the compiler will generate a special OPCode before every function is called, and after every function call is finished.
 Those are ``FCALL_BEGIN`` and ``FCALL_END`` OPCodes.